Skip to content

 CREATE INDEX idx_state ON sales_360(state);

-To drop an index, you can use the DROP INDEX statement:
+To remove an index, use the DROP INDEX statement:

 DROP INDEX index_name;